Home Alone: Filming

 Senta Moses, who played Tracy, recalled in 2020 that one of the most difficult scenes to shoot was the family's run through O'Hare International Airport to catch their flight.
 While it does not last long, it required several days to film.
 "There were thousands of extras, all expertly choreographed so none of us would be in danger running at full speed through the American Airlines terminal", she told The Hollywood Reporter.
 "And we ran at full speed.
-Sometimes we’d bump into each other, like a multi-car pileup on the expressway, and just crack up laughing ...
+Sometimes we'd bump into each other, like a multi-car pileup on the expressway, and just crack up laughing ...
 There were so many setups and narrowly missed moments of disaster, but to my knowledge, no one got hurt."

 Music

 Columbus initially hoped to have Bruce Broughton score the film, and early posters listed him as the composer.
-However, Broughton was busy with The Rescuers Down Under, and he had to cancel at the last minute.
-Columbus was later able to get in touch with Steven Spielberg, who helped him contact John Williams to produce the final score.
+However, Broughton was busy with The Rescuers Down Under (1990), and he had to cancel at the last minute.
+Columbus then jokingly suggested getting John Williams for the film as a replacement but soon considered the idea and was later able to get in touch with Steven Spielberg, who helped him contact Williams to produce the final score.
 Traditional Christmas songs, such as "O Holy Night" and "Carol of the Bells", are featured prominently in the film, as well as the film's theme song "Somewhere in My Memory".
 The soundtrack was released by Sony Classical Records on cassette on December 4, 1990, and on CD on May 27, 2015.

 Release

 Theatrical

-Home Alone premiered in Chicago on November 10, 1990.
+Home Alone had a sneak preview screening for about 1,000 theaters on November 10, 1990.
+The advanced screening proved successful, with 5% of the preview audience returning for its official release the following week.
+Originally scheduled to be released on Thanksgiving weekend, its opening date was brought forward to avoid competition with Three Men and a Little Lady.
 It was given a wide release on November 16, 1990.